Automattic/jetpack/to-test.md

 ### Publicize

-- We removed the UI in Settings > Sharing.
-To test, make sure your existing Publicize still work, and try creating new Publicize connections in Calypso, via the new interface.
 - Show Publicize options only to roles that can publish posts.
 To test, log in with a subscriber or contributor and make sure Publicize options are not displayed in Posts > Add New.
 - Fix notices appearing on Publicize settings screen when bbPress or BuddyPress are installed.